 Minimalism: a documentary about the important things in life – if you haven’t heard of it yet – is an extremely thought-provoking documentary about the stuff that we accumulate in our lives and the profound affect that it has upon us as we place value on things that are ultimately meaningless.
 In the film, Joshua Fields Millburn and Ryan Nicodemus (The Minimalists) tell their story of transitioning from poor and volatile backgrounds to successful corporate careers, setting them both on a treadmill of rabid consumerism as they sought to add value and meaning to their lives by acquiring more and more stuff.
 It was Joshua who first became intrigued by a minimalist lifestyle after the death of his mother and the realisation that the things that he had once though important were actually insignificant.
 The order of things was turned upside down.
 It was the very things that he had previously taken for granted (or may have even neglected) that were important…

 I will stop there with the description of the film as it really is a ‘must-watch’.
 Of course this is an issue that has been tackled by other people in many different ways and of course this is not the first time that we have thought about the impact of our consumerism, but for some reason the message in this film seems to resonate so strongly and really tap into something.
-I was struck immediately about the relationship of the minimalism philosophy to an ancestral health lifestyle.
+I was struck immediately about the relationship of the minimalism philosophy to an ancestral health or traditional lifestyle.
 The overwhelming message of minimalism is one of simplicity and focus upon those things that add value to our life.
 Stripping away the superfluous until we are able to see what really matters – possessions, activities, thoughts, actions – allows us to concentrate on things that equip us to live a more meaningful and less stressful life.
 When we begin to do this, we are able to think more clearly about the purchases we make, how we spend our time, the people that we surround ourselves with and the work that we do.

 Over the last century, we have increasingly allowed ourselves to be defined as ‘Consumers’.
 The pervasive nature of advertising, along with the rise of social media and other technologies means that we are potentially subjected to a 24/7 onslaught, pushing us to consume in larger and larger quantities.
 Only simplification can potentially reduce this cycle of consumption.
 Many people are looking for alternatives.

 The Minimalist movement has taken some criticism – you can hear more about this here.
 People say that we are in an extremely privileged position to be able to discard possessions that others living in abject poverty may only dream of.
 This is true, but it doesn’t detract from the validity of the approach.
 We are consuming and wasting the earth’s resources as never before.
 The hedonic treadmill that results in more and more purchases – an insatiable drive to accumulate ‘things’ and thus to find ‘happiness’ – keeps us tied to the very behaviour that is harmful to both ourselves and the planet.
 In the condemnation that Minimalism has received in some parts of the media, there is an element of overlooking the message to criticise the messenger.
 To dismiss a philosophy that we truly believe is beneficial to us and the wider world around us just because some people have issues with those who espouse it is sad.
-I listened to an interview with the absolutely wonderful Matthieu Ricard (Buddhist monk and humanitarian) in which he talked about our value systems and the importance we place upon possessions.
+I listened to an interview with Matthieu Ricard (Buddhist monk and humanitarian) in which he talked about our value systems and the importance we place upon possessions.
 Whether it comes from relatively wealthy people or Buddhist monks, it’s the message that counts and this message is gathering pace.